NissesSenap/k8s-quick-wins-demo/DEMO.md

 In the future [ValidatingAdmissionPolicy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/
 ) will be able to remove a bunch of the constraint rules.
-Sadly this is a alpha feature 1.26, so it's a long time until most people will use it.
+Sadly this is a alpha feature 1.26 and became beta in 1.28, so it's a long time until most people will use it.

 ## PDB and HPA